confident-ai/deepeval/docs/docs/index.md

 While common for Python software engineers to use PyTest, it is often uncommon for many machine learning engineers as their feedback is often in the form of an evaluation loss.

-It is therefore important then to build a new type of testing framework for LLMs to ensure they can keep iterating on their prompts, agents and LLMs.
+It is therefore important then to build a new type of testing framework for LLMs to ensure engineers can keep iterating on their prompts, agents and LLMs.

 ## Why we wrote this library